-- Enter any special instructions, i.e. special temple length, special placement of optical center, etc. - If eyeglasses are re-ordered within two years due to being lost, stolen or destroyed, explain here. - If you are enclosing frames to be fitted with lenses, check the "Frames enclosed?" - If additional information is attached, check the "Attachments?" box.
+- Enter any special instructions, i.e. special temple length, special placement of optical center, etc. - If eyeglasses are re-ordered within two years due to being lost, stolen or destroyed, explain here. - If you are enclosing frames to be fitted with lenses, check the "Frames enclosed?" box. - > If additional information is attached, check the "Attachments?" box.

-You are still responsible for sending any necessary attachments when submitting claims to Medicaid.
+- You are still responsible for sending any necessary attachments when submitting claims to Medicaid. - A signed written statement from the optometrist or ophthalmologist must accompany orders for polycarbonate lenses for enrollees 21 years of age or older.